httpak/COMP3111-Spring2018-ProjectBaseCode/faq.md

 - Email messages other than the above format will not be answered

 ---
+**Question: JUnit testing involves javafx component** `act2`

+Unit testing should be done in non-GUI features (i.e. `core.comp3111` package).
+We don't need to run unit test on GUI related methods.

+---
+**Question: Any sample CSV file?
+How csv files be tested? **

+`act2` `feature1`

+You can use Microsoft Excel or related software to create a csv file.
+No sample csv file is provided (as we don't know which charts should be implemented by the teams).

+In the peer acceptance test in the last lab, another team will be assigned to test your team’s system.
+However, the csv files will be prepared by your team.
+The other team can’t create new csv files.

+---
 **Question: What is the difference between data filtering and data transformation?
 Do we need to pick one from each?**

 `act2` `feature5`